Phone: +49 521 106 5036

-The divisor class group of a cluster algebra, to appear in Oberwolfach Reports.
+The divisor class group of a cluster algebra, Oberwolfach Reports 8 (2014), 484-485.
 The divisor class group is a useful tool to decide whether a given algebra is a unique factorization domain.
 We use the divisor class group to study the ring theoretic nature of cluster algebras.
 In particular, we give a sufficient and computer-checkable criterion to decide whether an acyclic cluster algebra is a UFD.
 [Journal]

-Quantisation Spaces of Cluster Algebras, January 2014.
+Quantisation Spaces of Cluster Algebras, to appear in Glasgow Mathematical Journal.
 This joint work with Florian Gellert concerns the question: When does a cluster algebra have a quantization and how unique is it?
 Florian maintains a complementary webpage. [arXiv]

 Acyclic cluster algebras from a ring theoretic point of view, October 2012.
 Many authors have studied Fomin-Zelevinsky's cluster algebras combinatorially (what do Laurent coefficients count?), representation-theoretically (what triangulated categories are they a shadow of?) and linear algebraically (what are good bases?).
 We want to know: What is a cluster algebra as an algebra?
 We focus on two questions: When is a cluster algebra a unique factorization domain?
 What are irreducible elements? [arXiv]